KaranSSPL/chatapp/readme.md

 -Replace the DATABASE_URL with your MongoDB Atlas connection string.
 For example:
 DATABASE_URL="<URL>"

+4.Next Auth Configuration:
+NEXTAUTH_SECRET= ""

-4.Pusher Configuration:
+5.Pusher Configuration:
 In the same .env file, configure your Pusher credentials.
 PUSHER_APP_ID=<your-pusher-app-id>
-PUSHER_KEY=<your-pusher-key>
+NEXT_PUBLIC_PUSHER_APP_KEY=<your-pusher-key>
 PUSHER_SECRET=<your-pusher-secret>

 You can find these credentials in your Pusher Dashboard.

+6.Node Environment Configuration:
+NODE_ENV = "development"

-5.Run the Application:
+7.Run the Application:
 npm run dev
 The application will be available at http://localhost:3000.